pymupdf/PyMuPDF/docs/page.rst

 .. [#f4] You are generally free to choose any of the :ref:`mupdficons` you consider adequate.

 .. [#f5] The previous algorithm caused images to be **shrunk** to this intersection.
 Now the image can be anywhere on :attr:`Page.mediabox`, potentially being invisible or only partially visible if the cropbox (representing the visible page part) is smaller.

+.. [#f6] If you need to also see annotations or fields in the target page, you can try and convert the source PDF to another PDF using :meth:`Document.convert_to_pdf`.
+The underlying MuPDF function of that method will convert these objects to normal page content.
+Then use :meth:`Page.show_pdf_page` with the converted PDF page.